Cloudstrucc/Public/docs/Teams/latest/package/EMAIL-ANNOUNCEMENT-CONCISE.md

 ## WHAT YOU'LL SEE

 **Creating meetings:**
-- Default label: **"Protected B - Secure Meeting"** (already selected)
+- **Protected B - Secure Meeting is automatically selected by default**
-- For casual meetings: Change to "General - Regular Meeting"
+- For casual meetings: Click the **Sensitivity dropdown** and change to "General - Regular Meeting"
+- Complete meeting details and send

 **In Protected B meetings:**
 • Watermarks visible on all video/screens (your name + timestamp)